Roadmap to optimal dog health: Navigate from A to Z with confidence

 There are two types of diabetes in dogs: Type 1 and Type 2.

-Type 1 diabetes is caused by the body not producing enough insulin.
-Type 2 diabetes is caused by the body not using insulin properly.
+Type 1 diabetes is caused by the body not producing enough insulin, while type 2 diabetes is caused by the body not using insulin properly.

 Symptoms of diabetes include increased thirst, increased urination, weight loss, and fatigue.
 If you notice any of these symptoms in your dog, take them to the vet for a checkup.

-Diabetes treatment typically includes insulin injections or oral medication.
+Checkups and treatment typically include insulin injections or oral medication.
 Your vet will work with you to create the best treatment plan for your dog.

 With proper treatment, most dogs can live happy lives.